asmeurer/blog/posts/tuples/index.markdown

 requirement for dictionary keys.

 However, be careful.
 Not all tuples are hashable.
 Tuples can contain anything, but only tuples of immutable values are hashable.
-Consider
+Consider[^TypeError]

 ``` python
 >>> t = (1, 2, [3, 4])